-PhD Student in the School of Biology
+PhD Student in School of Biological Sciences

 Deanna obtained her Bachelors degree from Northeastern University in 2008.
 After graduating she worked in a marine microbiology laboratory at Scripps Institution of Oceanography, University of California San Diego.
 Her position at Scripps took her on many adventures, culminating in her desire to go to graduate school.
 For her dissertation, she is investigating the effectiveness of marine protected areas on coral reef health and their effect on the coral microbiome.

 Deanna decided to become a leadership fellow to help undergraduates cultivate leadership skills, while improving her own as well.
 Some of her most rewarding experiences thus far have been while working with undergraduates, and she is looking forward to further opportunities to do so through the fellowship program.

 2nd Year PhD Student in Physical Therapy, GSU

 Life is like a camera, just focus on what's important, capture the good times, develop from the negatives, and if things don't work out, just take another shot." - Ziad K. Abdelnour

 Andrew's passions involve being a little bit too excited about his next cup of coffee, streaking up and down the ultimate frisbee field, and tearing through books and podcasts.
 His coaching career began in 7th grade when he signed up to lead a micro-mites soccer team.
 His sports coaching continued into high school and college with coaching both men's and women's soccer as well as the Georgia Tech Men's Ultimate Frisbee team.
 Andrew has a degree in Mechanical Engineering from Georgia Tech and has worked in sales as well as the HVAC industry.
 Andrew is now pursuing a Doctorate in Physical Therapy from Georgia State which will further his one-on-one coaching abilities and improve the lives of his future patients.